-- For all applications, applicators are required to use fine or coarser spray quality (ASABE S572.1). - DO NOT apply when wind speeds exceed 10 miles per hour at the application site. - DO NOT apply during temperature inversions.
+- User must only apply with the release height specified by the manufacturer but no more than 3 feet above the ground or crop canopy. - Applicators are required to use fine or coarser droplet size (ASABE S572.1). - DO NOT apply when wind speeds exceed 10 miles per hour at the application site. - DO NOT apply during temperature inversions.